mlrun/mlrun/docs/genai/deployment/genai_serving_graph.md

         return event
 ```

-Store the code above to `src/serve-llm.py`, then to create the serving function, run the following code:
+Store the code above to `src/serve-llm.py`.
+Then to create the serving function, run the following code:

 ```python